eranamar-zz/eranamar.github.io/_posts/2017-04-06-Memory-Efficient-Algorithm-for-Finding-Cycles-in-Graphs.markdown

 <a class="toc" name="toc-Subsection-2.4">2.4</a> Beyond Cycles in Graphs
 </h2>
 <div class="Unindented">
-The <i>directed s-t connectivity </i>problem is important because it captures the “hardness” of any problem that requires logarithmic amount of memory space.
+The <i>directed s-t connectivity </i>problem is an important theoretical problem because it captures the “hardness” of any problem that requires logarithmic amount of memory space.
 The reduction to show that is actually very easy, suppose we have an algorithm that solves some problem in <span class="MathJax_Preview"><script type="math/tex">
 \mathcal{O}\left(s\right)
 </script>
 </span> space where <span class="MathJax_Preview"><script type="math/tex">